1-Month-Old-Baby Development: Settling In

 It could be a sign of colic if your baby

-• pulls his or her knees up to the tummy or arches his or her back
+pulls their knees up to the tummy or arches their back

 Its causes are not fully understood, but colic can develop when your baby is a few weeks old and usually clears up when your little one is about six months old.

 If you think your baby might have colic, ask your health visitor or GP for advice.
-As always, it’s vital to seek medical attention immediately if your baby’s crying is weak or high-pitched, or doesn’t sound like his or her normal cry.
+As always, it’s vital to seek medical attention immediately if your baby’s crying is weak or high-pitched, or doesn’t sound like their normal cry.

-Living with a baby who has colic can be stressful, especially when nothing seems to calm him down.
+Living with a baby who has colic can be stressful, especially when nothing seems to calm them down.
 If you feel at the end of your tether, never shake your baby.
-Just put your little one down is the cot, making sure he or she is safe, and take a short break in another room.
+Just put your little one down in the cot, making sure they’re safe, and take a short break in another room.

 You might also be able to ask a trusted friend or loved one to care for your baby for a few hours, to give you some much-deserved ‘me time’.